cdot/Hotpot/README.md

 Y-plan system is powered on, but set to "off", the "Hot water off" control line is held high (at 250V).
 This means we can draw the power for the Pi from that line if the existing controller is set to "off".

+Note that the motorised valve ina Y-plan system is a very clever piece of design that uses the minimum number of components to fulfil its function.
+This does mean that [there is a state the valve can get into](https://raw.githubusercontent.com/cdot/Hotpot/master/Hardware/Mid%20position%20explanation.svg) which causes the valve to draw power continuously when both hot water and heating are off.
+While the valve is deigned for it, and the power consumption is very low, Hotpot is designed to eliminate this state.

 Alternatively you can power the Pi from a separate power source if you choose to do so.
 In this case you have the option of keeping the existing